Kitchen, Bathroom, Laundry & More

 Ottawa’s Best Sink Installation

 John The Plumber wants to help!
-Sit back and relax as one of our licensed experts complete the job, saving you a lot of time and frustration.
+Sit back and relax as one of our licensed experts provides you with the best plumbing services in Ottawa!
+We’ll complete the plumbing work quickly and reliably, saving you a lot of time and frustration.

 Garage Sink Install

 A utility sink in your garage is a game changer!
 No more dragging dirty tools or large items through your home and cleaning them in the kitchen!
 With a garage sink, you’ll be able to wash your hands, clean the grill, clean parts, fill mop buckets, attach a hose, grab a quick drink, and much more!
 Never take your garage mess in the house again!
 Best of all, you can fill it with ice when the boys come over and keep your cans cool all summer!

 Garden sinks are a gardener’s dream.
 The convenience of an outdoor garden sink goes unnoticed to those of us who have never had one.
 With a garden sink, you can quickly fill watering cans, clean up after weeding, wash the dog without a bathroom mess, or clean your grill and dishes after a barbecue or picnic!
 Not to mention the added benefit of giving your kids access to freshwater outside, and keeping them from leaving wet trails through the house!

 Can You Replace The Sink Yourself?

 Of course, you can!
 By no means are we suggesting that you are incapable.
 But in our experience, what seems like an easy job quickly turns into a frustrating waste of a good Saturday.
 Time and time again, something is forgotten, something else was previously overtightened, or a valve begins to leak when the water is turned back on.
 Save yourself from a bummer, and call John The Plumber!

 If you install a sink yourself, don’t forget to…